lucas-mior/gummibbs/README.md

 - Systemd-boot properly configured

 ## Configuration
-You may want to set the number of entries kept for each snapshot interval type, look at `snapshot.bash`.
-Look at `crontab.example` as a possible way to configure automatic snapshots.
+The amount of snapshots kept for each type is configured through `/etc/systemd-boot-btrfsd.conf`
+For automatic snapshots, look at Look at `crontab.example`.

 Make sure that your default boot entry is correctly configured.
 An example is given (`entry_example.conf`).